STAT545-UBC-hw-2018-19/hw02-Sukeysun/README.md

 #Assignment 2
-## By doing this assignment, I can reinforce：
+## By doing this assignment, I can reinforce
   + pull/push/edit github file locally
   + some basic skills to explore data:
     * check the basic info of data